What should I do if I am selling a home without planning permission?

 Alterations to residential property often don't need planning permission.
-But what should you do if you have made alterations to your home that should have had planning permission and you want to sell you home?
+But what should you do if you have made alterations to your home that should have had planning permission and you now want to sell you home?

 Typical home alterations

-If you have lived in your home for a number of years, you may have made several improvements.
+If you have lived in your home for a number of years, you may have made improvements.

 However, the rules surrounding permitted development are quite precise and you may find you have breached them if your home improvements have been extensive.

-What are the rules for permitted development?
+What are the rules for permitted development (PD)?

 The legislation set out in the Town and Country Planning (General Permitted Development) Order 1995 as amended by the Town and Country Planning (General Permitted Development) (Amendment) (No. 2) (England) Order 2008 details all the changes you can and can't make without planning permission.